What I’ve Learned

 The Price of a Perfect Photo

-There was a time when you had to measure the distance.
+There was a time when distance had to be measured.
 By hand.
 With an instrument.That was photography in 1925.
-Before pressing the shutter, the photographer would mount the Fodis — an external rangefinder designed by Oscar Barnack — onto the camera.
+Before pressing the shutter, the photographer mounted the Fodis — an external rangefinder designed by Oscar Barnack — to the camera.
 Look through the eyepiece.
-See two images of the same subject, sligh...
+See two images of the same subject, slightly offset...

 Continue reading